Can Mouthguards Help Reduce Concussions?

 According to a peer-reviewed study published in the May/June 2014 issue of General Dentistry, high school football players wearing poorly fit, store-bought mouthguards were more than twice as likely to suffer mild traumatic brain injuries than those wearing custom-made, properly fit mouthguards.
 The lead author of the study, Jackson Winters, DDS – a pediatric dentist who served 28 years as a high school and collegiate football official – sampled 412 athletes: 220 wore custom-fit mouthguards, and the remaining 192 wore standard over-the-counter (OTC) appliances.
 Incidentally, all athletes wore the same type of helmets.

 In his study, Winters found that, over the course of the season, 8.3 percent of athletes who wore OTC mouthguards suffered brain injuries as opposed to only 3.6 of athletes fitted with a custom mouthguard.
-His research demonstrated an important shortcoming of traditional EVA plastic store-bought mouthguards: They make it difficult to achieve a proper fit.
+His research demonstrated an important shortcoming of traditional store-bought mouthguards, most of which are made with ethylene vinyl acetate (EVA) plastic: They make it difficult to achieve a proper fit.

-Game On Mouthguards offer athletes a true custom fit at an over-the-counter price.
+Unlike most OTC mouthguards, Game On Mouthguards are made with a patented material called VISTAMAXX™ that offers athletes a true custom fit with incredible retention at an over-the-counter price.
 It’s one of the main reasons why Game On is the only mouthguard to earn the prestigious Seal of Acceptance by the American Dental Association.
 By helping absorb shock and limiting movement caused by an impact to the jaw, a properly fit Game On Mouthguard provides an extra level of protection that exceeds that of an OTC mouthguard.

 Though there is still much to learn about concussions – and more advances to come in protective equipment – wearing a properly fit mouthguard is critical to staying protected on the field, on the court or anywhere there is a risk of head or orofacial injury.